eclipse-archived/smarthome/docs/documentation/development/bindings/thing-definition.md

    </thing-type>
 ```

-Note, that the `representation property` is normally not listed in the `properties` part of the thing type, as this part contains static properties, that are the same for each thing of this thing type.
+Note that the `representation property` is normally not listed in the `properties` part of the thing type, as this part contains static properties, that are the same for each thing of this thing type.
-The name of the `representation property` identifies a property, that is added to the thing in the thing handler upon successful initialization.
+The name of the `representation property` identifies a property that is added to the thing in the thing handler upon successful initialization.

 ### Representation Property and Discovery

-The representation property is being used to auto-ignore discovery results of devices, that already have a corresponding thing.
+The representation property is being used to auto-ignore discovery results of devices that already have a corresponding thing.
-This happens, if a device is being added manually.
+This happens if a device is being added manually.
-If the new thing is going online, the auto-ignore service of the inbox checks, if the inbox already contains a discovery result of the same type, where the value of its `representation property` is identical to the value of the `representation property` of the newly added thing.
+If the new thing is going online, the auto-ignore service of the inbox checks if the inbox already contains a discovery result of the same type where the value of its `representation property` is identical to the value of the `representation property` of the newly added thing.
 If this is the case, the result in the inbox is automatically set to ignored.
-Note that this result is automatically removed, when the manual added thing is eventually removed.
+Note that this result is automatically removed when the manual added thing is eventually removed.
 A new discovery would then automatically find this device again and add it to the inbox properly.

 ## Formatting Labels and Descriptions